libraiger/solanaIDOContract/README.md

-# Solana IDO Contract
+# SolMateWebsite

-Dex project that freezes all the existing and new token accounts in real-time with websocket
+Solana smart contract for presale of SPL token with daynamic price.